Who am I really?

 "You know moments in your life when a thought completely disappears into silence, but still you are.”

 When you tried the simple awareness exercise did you notice the qualities of your experience?
 Generally when people are asked about their experience they say very similar things.
-They associate an experience of the source of their being with feeling content, peaceful, present, spacious, light, free.
+They associate an experience of the source of their being with feeling more content, peaceful, present, spacious, light, free.
 These are qualities of our essential nature, the source of our being.
 We find peace and freedom in our true home when we recognize that our essential self is the ever-present awareness we were born with.

 Shared Being

 Our most fundamental experience of self is simply being aware.
-Everyone has access to the experience of being aware in this very moment.
+Everyone has access to the experience of simply being aware in this very moment.
 The one you experience as “I am,” is the same being that is alive in everyone as the knowing “I am.”

 Our essential nature is the most intimate experience of our being but it is also shared with everyone.
 Despite all apparent differences between us, our essential nature is the same for everyone and always has been.
 It is our shared being.